orkes-io/docs/docs/templates/video-processing-workflows.md

 conductor.security.client.secret=your_key_secret
 ```

 Replace the above values with your credentials.
-If you are testing this in the playground, **conductor.server.url** field remains the same.
-If you are using your own Conductor server, replace the playground URL with your server URL.
+If you are testing this in the Developer Edition, **conductor.server.url** field remains the same.
+If you are using your own Conductor server, replace the URL with your server URL.

 Next, you need to provide “execute” access to the workflows and tasks.
 1. Inside the **Application** created, navigate to the section **Workflow and tasks permissions**.